 The 2014 training will be on April 12 and 19th, 9AM - 2:20 PM.
 The agenda is still being set, however the 2013 agenda let's you see what to expect.
 Applications will be ready in January.
 To get on the mailing list, please email Chrys Bertolotto at firstname.lastname@example.org or call 425 357-6020..

 Sound Living - A One Day Communiversity!

 Explore the Connections Between Water, Land and People

 Sound Living, held on a Saturday in Autumn each year in Everett hosts over 25 expert presenters.
 All participants have several choices to fill the four sessions held throughout the day.
 In 2013, the theme was Points of Hope for Puget Sound with exciting topics such as Tidal Energy in Admiralty Inlet, Clouds and their Relationships with Life and Humanity, Killer Whale Tales, The Pharmacy in Your Backyard, Trumpeter and Tundra Swans and Elwha Dam Removal and Restoration.

 Teachers and Educators

 Each year, Beach Watchers offer classroom and field trip support to approximately 40 classes so students can learn about tides, beach rocks, intertidal life and so much more!
 There is limited space.
-The 2014 flyer and application will be available in December 2013.
+The 2014 flyer and application forms are now available.
 All applications are due on April 15, 2014.